RequestBuilder Pattern

 Configuration Errors

-Missing or invalid configuration (model not set, provider not configured) are handled by ai-http-client:
+Missing or invalid runtime configuration (wp-ai-client unavailable, model not set, provider not configured) is returned in the standard response shape:

 [